25 Incredible Things to Do in Niagara Falls with Kids

 3. Niagara Parks Power Station and Tunnel

-Mom Tip: If you are choosing between this experience and the Journey Behind the Falls, I would definitely choose the Niagara Parks Power Station and Tunnel.
+If you’re choosing between this and Journey Behind the Falls, I would pick this.

 5. Whirlpool Aero Car